Could United Airlines’ chaotic computer “cutover” have been avoided?

 That part of the cutover went relatively smoothly.
 But on March 3, United customers awoke to a new Web site, and the old Continental site now pointed to United.com.
 And airport agents powering up their workstations were greeted by a Shares log-in screen, a system that half of them hadn’t used in a real-world setting.

 Adding to the confusion, United made other, unrelated policy changes at about the same time.
 Those included tightening several rules for its frequent fliers, who also tend to be its most vocal customers.
 Lower-tier elite-level passengers could no longer get upgraded to United’s premium economy class when they reserved their tickets; they had to wait until the day of their flight to secure their Economy Plus seat assignments.
-Their free-checked-baggage allowance was also cut from two bags to one, generating more complaints to United’s call centers and straining the airline’s resources.
+The reduction of their free-checked-baggage allowance from two bags to one not only generated more complaints to United’s call centers but also strained the airline’s resources.

 Shares began to slow under the weight of the extra transaction requests, leading to more timeouts and system freezes than United had anticipated.